-We collect and use personal information for a number of purposes, such as:
+We may collect and use personal information for several purposes, such as:

 - providing you with health insurance products and services

-- performing the functions and activities related to our business such as processing your claims and paying your benefits
+- processing your claims and paying your benefits

-- managing our relationship with you including by contacting you about our products and services, news or community events which we think may be of interest to you
+- managing our relationship with you including by contacting you about our products and services (and those of Queensland Country Bank Limited), news or community events which we think may be of interest to you

 - conducting market or customer satisfaction research.